n0npax/lime-comb/README.md

 We are offering flexible solution with 2 main default profiles.

 -   Locked (keeps private key just locally)
--   Glass-break (store prov key in `db` with access just for given user)
+-   Glass-break (store private key and password in registry.
+This data are accessible just for given user)

 Many other configuration option can be adjusted by an user